 Meanwhile, lawns are one of the largest sources of U.S. pollution.
 40-million acres of grass lawns absorb three million tons of chemical fertilizers and 30-thousand tons of pesticides each year while requiring 800 million gallons of gasoline for mowing.
 That’s why we transform these wasteful lawns into sustainable farm plots with produce sold to local vendors within a 5-mile radius.

 By hosting Swarm Rides, free community events within the vicinity of the local farmlettes, we lead volunteers on bicycles to engage in farming within residential neighborhoods and learn how to farm their own lawns.
 In conjunction with Swarm Rides, we offer internships with our mother non-profit IDEAS For Us that can be used as school credit towards college degrees.

 Our programs and events provide important educational tools imperative for social change and national food security.
 Together, we can preserve the knowledge of how to feed oneself while providing healthy produce to local communities.
 Every neighborhood deserves the right to have healthy options in abundance right outside their front doors.

-Urban agriculture stimulates the local economies by providing interest to businesses that are joining in the local food movement.
-Whether it be restaurants who are cycling in local food into their menus or small businesses at farmer’s markets who are apart of bringing interest to communal shopping.
-Our communities are catching on to the taste of organically grown food that is good for ourselves and our environment.
+Urban agriculture stimulates the local economy by providing interest to businesses that are joining in the local food movement.
+Whether it’s local restaurants that are cycling in local food into their menus, or small businesses at farmers’ markets that are a part of bringing interest to communal shopping, our communities are catching on to the taste of organically grown food that is good for both ourselves and our environment.

-E. Orlando Branch Manager
+E. Orlando Farming Coordinator

-Orlando Install Coordinator
+Edible Landscapes Install Coordinator

-Orlando Install Coordinator
+Edible Landscapes Install Coordinator